Campaign of the Month: June 2014

 The 6th Regiment (Rifle Infantry) was disbanded in 3005, following a corruption scandal, which many still ascribe the title “The Northgate Coup” in reference to the incident.
 The majority of the officer’s corps was arrested and courts-marshaled, and its logistics and regular soldiers were placed under other commands.
 Its territory was also broken under other nearby commands to patrol and protect.

-The majority of the region’s armed ground forces are deployed in three echelons – a primary operational echelon of four (4) infantry regiments (the 1st, 2nd, 4th and 7th) close to the capital and commanded by General Gregor von Daemon.
+These ground armed forces are deployed in three echelons – a primary operational echelon of four (4) infantry regiments (the 1st, 2nd, 4th and 7th) close to the capital and commanded by General Gregor von Daemon.
 This force is supported by a secondary echelon of two (2) cavalry regiments (the 3rd and 9th) commanded by General Radi Jaeger, and a strategic reserve echelon of two (2) infantry regiments (the 5th and 8th) commanded by General Baldren Glassenari, located out on the frontier.
 These forces are garrisoned in their respective company-sized units along lines of supply and communication spreading out from the capital in a web-work of roads and communities, with fewer the further into the frontier one travels.

-The center of the region’s military activities are its headquarters located in the outskirts of the capital along the Saltdragon River, in the fortified town known as Military Headquarters Randgeriz, an important military town for over a century.
-Education of the nation’s officer corps is the Lanseal Royal Military Academy, in a fairly isolated region to the north, located against the Thornwoods.
+The center of the region’s military activities are its headquarters located in the outskirts of the capital along the Saltdragon River, in the fortified military town known as * Military Headquarters Randgeriz, an important military community for over a century.
+Education of the nation’s officer corps is with the * Lanseal Royal Military Academy, in a fairly isolated region to the north, located flush against the Thornwoods.
 Lanseal Academy is considered the premier education facility on the planet.